dvalexieva97/HFMultiModal/README.md

 For this, I tweaked the text_to_image() function in run_model.py The mapping_model() function I created works as follows:
-1. It takes a text sequence as input and tokenizes it
+1. It takes a text sequence as input and tokenizes it.
-2. The tokenized input is run through the fine-tuned sequence classification model
+2. The tokenized input is run through the fine-tuned sequence classification model.
-3. The most likely predicted output of the classification model is converted to an ImageNet class (id)
+3. The most likely predicted output of the classification model is converted to an ImageNet class (id) .
 4. From the class id I generated a one_hot_label vector and then a BigGAN ImageNet embedding: mapping_output.

     The function returns the mapping_output, as well as the token vector, needed to generate the noise_seed_vector for the final image.

 **Sequence classification Model Parameters:**